Dazzling Royal Reads: The Ultimate List of 43 Books about Royalty

 I read this young adult fantasy novel in just two days and then passed it on to my son who loved it too.
 Think Cinderella with a twist.
 When Princess Theodosia’s mother (the Queen) is killed, she is taken to live with the conquering family.

 She becomes the princess of ashes, donning a crown made of Ashes as a reminder of who she is.
-This is a great YA book about royals and the first in a trilogy series.
+This is a great YA fantasy book about royals and the first in a trilogy series.

 The Cruel Prince (The Folk of Air #1) by Holly Black

-As a matter of fact, I ordered the sequel the minute that I was done with this book, which is the first in a trilogy.
-Teenage angst makes enemies-to-lovers books that much more fun to read.
+This is book is filled with angst, treachery, and drama that makes it completely addicting.
+I ordered the sequel the minute that I was done with this book, which is the first in a trilogy.

 The Prince and the Dressmaker by Jen Wang